 - Everyone that trusts in Him alone has eternal life.

 - Life with Jesus starts now and lasts forever!

-As you segue into the gospel presentation, you can use language like “Even though times are tough right now, I’m so thankful we have the assurance of the hope that Jesus gives, that nothing, not even this virus can ever take away.”
+As you segue into the gospel presentation, you can use language like “Even if times are tough right now, I’m so thankful we have the assurance of the hope that Jesus gives—that nothing can ever take away.”